betsee/betse/README.md

 (e.g., Qt4) and hence costly to reinstall, this is a notable disadvantage.

-Note that the string `${BETSE\_DIR}` should be replaced everywhere below by the absolute path of the directory containing this file.
+Note that the string `${BETSE\_DIR}` should be replaced everywhere below by the absolute path of the top-level directory containing the source for `betse`.

 ### System-wide